pmrubenrao/pmrubenrao/README.md

 My Name is Ruben and I am a DevOps and Backend developer specialized in the Telecom and Banking domain based application.

 ## Some things about Me!
-- 🔭 I’m currently working on Vue JS Framework & AWS lambda functions
+- 🔭 Working on Vue JS Framework & AWS lambda functions
 - 🌱 I’m currently learning GraphQL and python3
 - 💬 Ask me about anything.
 Always happy to help
 - 💾 Stackoverflow: https://stackoverflow.com/users/5692366/ruben